 Quite a few years ago, I remember taking a road trip in the summer.
 Not a family road trip to see the Grand Canyon or an all nighter drive to New Orleans.
 No, this one was for work.
-I visited a number of manufacturers at the time, taking tours of their facilities and conducting interviews …
+I visited a number of manufacturers at the time, taking tours of their facilities and conducting interviews to understand their product development …

 How does your management team track the progress of engineering projects?
 I’ve been asking that question a lot lately.
 And the more answers I get the more I become intrigued.
-You see I’ve been looking at how engineering projects are assessed alongside how executives are making the decisions to continue to fund them or not. …
+You see I’ve been looking at how engineering projects are assessed alongside how executives are making the decisions to continue to fund them or not.
+And over the past few …

 Agile Development for Mechatronics Products?

 “We don’t have enough engineers.”
 That’s was the takeaway headline, according to a Computerworld article, from Obama’s speech back in the middle of June.
 For anyone that’s been tracking the STEM shortfall issue, that might not come as a terrible surprise.
-Yet there was one other issue I came across in this summary that did …
+Yet there was one other issue I came across in this summary that did surprise me.
+Here it is. …

 Macro and Micro Product Development